 About Chamonix and its History

-Situated in the Haute-Savoie region of France, Chamonix is bordered by Switzerland and Italy and dominated by the incredible Aiguilles de Chamonix mountain chain which peaks at the top of Mont Blanc (4810m) – the highest in Western Europe.
+Situated in the Haute-Savoie region of France, Chamonix is bordered by Switzerland and Italy and dominated by the incredible Mont Blanc (4810m), the highest mountain in Western Europe.

 Chamonix, where you will find our luxury ski chalets, is the birthplace of modern mountaineering and often known as the alpine skiing capital of the World.
 As a destination it has a reputation for the extreme and this, whilst undoubtedly true, can mask a wide array of sporting and leisure activities for pure pleasure and relaxation; a great casino and nightlife, unrivaled spectacular scenery, music and sport passionate local culture, culinary delights and the peace and quiet of mountain life.
 Enjoy Chamonix at whichever pace suits you.
 There really is something for everyone here.